ai-cfia/fertiscan-frontend/README.md

 process.
 Through the integration of the Gemini Vertex API, the system can analyze fertilizer bag labels more thoroughly, identifying not only basic information but also subtle differences that may escape human inspection.
-The Harvester prototype is a crucial step towards realizing a complete automated inspection system.
+The FertiScan prototype is a crucial step towards realizing a complete automated inspection system.
 With continuous testing and improvements, it has the potential to transform the way fertilizer bag inspections are conducted, bringing an advanced technological solution to the agricultural sector.